SumoLogic/sumologic-kubernetes-collection/docs/fluent/troubleshoot-collection.md

 ### Duplicated logs

-We observed than under certain conditions, it's possible for FluentD to duplicate logs:
+We observed than under certain conditions, it's possible for Fluentd to duplicate logs:

 - there are several requests made of one chunk
 - one of those requests is failing, resulting in the whole batch being retried